jorgebucaran/hyperapp-router/README.md

 #### previous

 The previous location.pathname.
-Useful when redirecting back to the referrer url/pathname after leaving a guarded/protected route.
+Useful when redirecting back to the referrer url/pathname after leaving a protected route.

 #### go(url)